 When Yukonthorn “Kuni” Pratanporntrakul Colliton came to Spokane over fifteen years ago to pursue her MBA at Gonzaga, a couple of things happened.
 First, she became a die-hard Zag fan and then she fell deeply in love with Spokane and its people.

-During her time here in Spokane, Kuni has been sharing her love of food with everyone she has met, including thousands of homeless kids and adults she has fed and loved over the years.
-The response from people has always been the same: they love Kuni, they love the food she serves, and they love the way she serves it “Thai Style”.
-There’s just something wholesome in Kuni’s nature and her culinary approach that people find irresistible and fun.
+During her time in here, Kuni shared her love of food with everyone she has met, including thousands of homeless kids and adults she has fed and loved over the years.
+Her response from people has always been the same — they love Kuni, they love the food she serves, and they love the Thai Style-way she serves it.
+There’s something wholesome in Kuni’s nature and her culinary approach that people find irresistible and fun.

-Together they hired a group of talented Thai and American chefs and developed a very simple mission: to make people smile and appreciate Thai food and customs in a manner that respects all people and the community.
-Thailand is known as the land of smiles and food and respect are the primary language.
+Together they hired a group of talented Thai and American chefs and developed a very simple mission: To make people smile and appreciate Thai food and customs in a manner that respects all people and the community.
+Thailand is known as “the land of smiles” and food and respect are the primary language.

 Rather than open a traditional Thai restaurant, of which there are already many good ones around, the trio decided that a fresh new look was in order.
 They started with the physical design of the restaurant, where they created a modern, elegant, and a fun way to showcase their deep love of Thai food and customs.
 The goal was to create a setting like you would find in modern Chiang Mai or Bangkok.
 The delightful result is Kuni’s Thai Cuisine.